digipolisantwerpdocumentation/digipolisoauthdoc/docs/profiles/README.md

 # Profiles

 ## M-Profiel
-The m-profiel is an employee profile and is used for internal applications
+The m-profiel is een medewerker profiel

 | Scopes                                                  | Service             |
 | ------------------------------------------------------- | ------------------- |